kubeshop/testkube-docs/docs/articles/install/7-faq.md

 ## Do I have to have my own Kubernetes Cluster to evaluate Testkube

-No, for evaluation you can use our SaaS offering at app.testkube.io which includes a Demo environment for you to play with.
+No, for evaluation you can use our Cloud offering at app.testkube.io which includes a Demo environment for you to play with.
 Read more about evaluating Testkube without having a Kubernetes cluster at [Quickstart without Kubernetes](quickstart-no-k8s.mdx)

 ## Do I have to have my own Kubernetes cluster to run Testkube in production